joostvanzwieten/wi4771tu.2016/H06-derivatives/README.md

     Create a class `CentralDifference`, deriving from `Derivative`, that implements a `differentiate` function based on the central difference scheme.
-It is not necessary to add constructors here, as the constructors of the base class are inherited.
+You can inherit the constructors from the base class by adding `using Derivative::Derivative;` to the derived class, e.g.

+        class CentralDifference: public Derivative
+        {
+        public:
+            using Derivative::Derivative;

+            ...
+        };

 3. For a given spacing `h` the following pseudocode computes an approximation to the derivative of `func` at `x` using the forward difference scheme